akibrk/custom-element-test/README.md

 # custom-element-test
-Custom elements not able to parse props
+CSS path not resolved, background-img urls and @import paths are not resolved.
+Unable to load images/stylesheets through style tags.

 ## Project setup
 ```